Kevin O'Leary: 2017 federal Conservative Party leadership race

-Throughout his run for the leadership of the Conservative Party of Canada, O'Leary was compared in the press to U.S. President Donald Trump.
-Commentators noted that both were wealthy businessmen who gained greater fame as a result of appearing on reality television, prior to running for office, on a platform that included lowering taxes and regulations.
-Some commentators also found similarities in what they called both men's brash, outspoken style, though various also stated that O'Leary's bluntness, unlike Trump's, was simply part of a "carefully-cultivated persona".

-O'Leary has praised Trump personally, calling him "smart as a fox", but tended to dismiss comparisons to him by noting that, in contrast to Trump's anti-illegal immigration rhetoric and specifically his pledge to build a wall on the Mexico–United States border, "I'm of Lebanese-Irish descent, I don't build walls, I am very proud of the society we're building in Canada, I think it is the envy of the planet.
-There's no walls in my world.
-I wouldn't exist if Canada had walls."
-Other commentators pointed out the differences between Trump and O'Leary on other issues, including free trade, abortion, marijuana legalization, and the future of NATO.

 O'Leary was a frontrunner in the polls throughout most of his run.
-Nevertheless, he dropped out of the leadership race on 26 April 2017, stating that, though he still thought he could win the leadership election, a lack of support in Quebec meant that it would be difficult for him to beat Trudeau in 2019, and it would thus be "selfish" of him to continue.
+Nevertheless, he dropped out of the leadership race on April 26, 2017, stating that, though he still thought he could win the leadership election, a lack of support in Quebec meant that it would be difficult for him to beat Trudeau in 2019, and it would thus be "selfish" of him to continue.
 On dropping out, he endorsed Bernier, another frontrunner for the position.
 (Andrew Scheer eventually won the leadership election, narrowly edging out Bernier.)

 Political positions

+Donald Trump support

+In 2017, O'Leary described hypothetical trade negotiations between US President Donald Trump and Canadian Prime Minister Justin Trudeau as "Godzilla versus Bambi".

+During the U.S. presidential election of 2024, O'Leary criticized Democratic presidential candidate Kamala Harris, citing her plan to increase corporate taxes.
+During the campaign, O'Leary also defended Trump for bank fraud, suggesting that it was a victimless crime.
+After Donald Trump won the election, O'Leary said he was very happy with the outcome and that he was "very proud of the work I did" during the campaign.

+Amid President Donald Trump's threats in 2025 to impose 25% tariffs on Canadian goods and annex Canada, O'Leary visited Trump at his Mar-a-Lago resort.
+O'Leary also supported making Canada part of the United States and said, "Think about the power of combining the two economies."

 Economy and trade

 O'Leary supports multilateral free trade agreements such as the North American Free Trade Agreement.
-He described hypothetical trade negotiations between Donald Trump and Justin Trudeau as "Godzilla versus Bambi".
-O'Leary believes corporate tax rates in Canada are too high, and has promised to eliminate the national carbon tax.
+O'Leary believes corporate tax rates in Canada are too high and has promised to eliminate the national carbon tax.
 O'Leary has threatened to punish provinces by withholding transfer payments if they do not eliminate their respective carbon taxes.
 O'Leary is a critic of deficit spending and supports eliminating the national debt.

 O'Leary opposes control of the CRTC over Canada's telecommunications system.